COVID-19 transmission rate rising in some California counties

-The COVID-19 transmission rate in Kern County remained low last week according to the Centers for Disease Control and Prevention.
-However, in Kings County the transmission rate jumped to high and it increased to medium in Del Norte, Fresno, Imperial and Madera counties.
+The COVID-19 transmission rate in Kern County might have remained low last week according to the Centers for Disease Control and Prevention.
+But it’s rising throughout the state and on Dec.
+1 the Kern County Public Health Services Department released a warning that flu, respiratory syncytial virus and COVID-19 are "circulating at levels higher than usual for this time of year and are expected to continue to increase."

 The CDC uses three rankings to measure COVID-19 community levels by county throughout the United States.
 On a map, counties colored green are identified as having low transmission rates; yellow indicates medium transmission rates and counties colored orange have high transmission rates.